wwmairs/kanyesinparis/statusreport3.md

 ## Group 6, Status Report 3
-This past week we began implementing gameplay by creating destinations for Kanye to drive too.
+This past week we began implementing gameplay by creating destinations for Kanye to drive to.
 Locations are represented as areas of the canvas.
 When Kanye arrives, the page will redirect to the new pages (louvre.html, eiffel.html, and moulinrouge.html) containing Ye-related trivia; correct answers return the player to the game page and incorrect answers show losing